avidcoder123/coldmail/README.md

 # How to Fork?
 1. Fork this project.
 2. Git Clone.
-3. Install Python and Django if you haven't already. pip3 install Django
+3. Install Python and Django if you haven't already by running in a Bash Console:
+    `$ pip3 install Django`
 4. Make your own changes.
 5. To test, `cd` into the root directory, run
     `python manage.py runserver 5000`